Muppet Babies (1984 TV series): Broadcast

 Muppet Babies premiered on September 15, 1984, at 9:00 am (EST) as part of the Saturday-morning lineup on CBS.
 During the 1984–1985 television season, the show competed with NBC's The Smurfs.
+The first-season episode "Gonzo's Video Show" was shown as a primetime special on December 18, 1984.

-For a brief run in the second season, the program became Muppets, Babies, and Monsters, and a second half-hour was dedicated to a new show called Jim Henson's Little Muppet Monsters.
+Due to success of the first season, CBS ordered an additional program to be paired with the second season of the series.
+For a brief run in the second season, the program became Muppets, Babies, and Monsters, and a second half-hour was dedicated to a new show called Little Muppet Monsters.
 This show featured live-action puppets and cartoons starring the adult Muppet characters.
-The program lasted from September 14 to September 28, 1985 before Jim Henson pulled the plug, despite 18 episodes having been made.
-This was reportedly due to the animation suffering from being produced quickly and the characters being lost in translation from live-action to animation, making the animation production harder for Marvel Productions to deliver the full season's animated segments in time for airing.
-As a result, Henson and CBS was unhappy about the product.
-The show then reverted to two episodes of Muppet Babies.
-In the 1987–1988 television season, Muppet Babies was expanded to three episodes after CBS pulled Garbage Pail Kids before it even aired due to controversy.
-After the series ended, CBS continued to air reruns of the series until the fall of 1992.
+The program premiered on September 14, 1985.
+At the time, the program faced competition with ABC's Ewoks & Star Wars Droids Adventure Hour.
+After three episodes, CBS canceled Little Muppet Monsters.
+At the time of cancellation, over nine episodes were in various stages of production.
+CBS filled the spot vacated by the program with new episodes of Muppet Babies for an hour.
+When they ran out, CBS substituted episodes from the previous season.

-On September 18, 1989, the show had an official syndication debut on Claster Television for the 1989–1990 television season.
-In the 1991–1992 television season, the show reran on Fox.
-On October 5, 1992, the show started reruns on Nickelodeon.
-The show continued reruns on the network until 1998.
-The show reran on Odyssey Network from 1999 to 2000.
+In the 1987–1988 television season, Muppet Babies was expanded to three episodes after CBS pulled Garbage Pail Kids before it aired due to controversy.
+On July 11, 1988, Broadcasting Magazine announced that the series would be syndicated on Claster Television for the 1989–1990 television season.
+The show officially debuted on the network on September 18, 1989.
+The show continued in re-runs on the network until 1992.
+On October 5, 1992, the show started airing in re-runs on Nickelodeon.
+The show continued in re-runs on the network until December 31, 1998.
+On April 1, 1999, it was announced the series would air as part of Odyssey Network's rebrand.
+The show reran on Odyssey Network from April 4, 1999, to March 2000.